zappala/personal-web/README.md

 > python app.py build

 to build a static set of pages you can place on any web server.
+To deploy, edit dodo.py and use

+> doit

+to rsync the pages to a remote server.

 Copyright
 ---------